kirbycope/godot-game-client/README.md

 	- If the user clicks the thumbnail, the "pack" will download
 	- Once the download completes, the "scene" will be loaded

+---

-## Working on this project
+## Run Application on Remote Devices Using Wifi
-Godot Remote Debug is great or testing on your `localhost`.
+Godot Remote Debug is great for testing on your `localhost`.
 This section will enable testing using devices on the same wifi network.

 ### Install and Enable Live Server
 [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) allows you to host web pages, locally, from VSCode.